 THCV | 220°C | THCV has been shown to moderate the psychoactive effects of THC, but more research is required. |

-Along with terpenoids, flavonoids are little known compared to the famed cannabinoids.
-Flavonoids are a large class of plant pigments that are sometimes referred to as Vitamin P. Terpenoids and Flavonoids are partly responsible for the looks, taste and smell of a particular strain.
-They are the reason we open the zip lock before we buy, because their smell reveals a lot about the character of the plant.
+Along with terpenoids and terpenes, flavonoids are little-known compared to the famed cannabinoids.
+Flavonoids are a large class of plant pigments that are sometimes referred to as vitamin P, and are partly responsible for the colour of a particular strain.

-The following outlines both the effects and the temperatures at which the flavonoids vaporize at.
+The following outlines the temperatures at which various flavonoids vaporize.

 Compound | °C | Information |